See every side of every news story

 Asthma Sufferers Could Be at Greater Risk if Trump Cuts Health Program

-• On May 6, a briefing was held at the U.S. Capitol to raise awareness about funding reductions affecting the CDC’s National Asthma Control Program and related initiatives, organized by a leading nonprofit focused on asthma and allergy issues.
+• On May 6, coinciding with World Asthma Day, a briefing was held at the U.S. Capitol to draw attention to the consequences of funding reductions for the CDC’s National Asthma Control Program.

 Insights by Ground AI